metaplex-foundation/developer-hub/src/pages/core/what-is-an-asset.md

 ## Is my Asset in a Collection?

 MPL Core Assets can belong to collections.
-The `updateAuthority` field in the MPL Core Asset data provides two duties.
-Either to report the update authority of the Asset, or to provide the publicKey of the MPL Core Collection it belongs too.
+The `updateAuthority` field in the MPL Core Asset data provides two duties, either to report the update authority of the Asset, or to provide the publicKey of the MPL Core Collection it belongs too.

-When accessing the `updateAuthority` field of the MPL Core Asset you will be returned with one of these 3 outcomes;
+When accessing the `updateAuthority` field either directly via the asset or via the `collectionAddress` helper of the MPL Core Asset you will be returned with one of these 3 following outcomes;

 **None**